zhenkewu/CFRL/docs/source/inputs_and_outputs/data_requirements.rst

 levels (e.g. 0="Race A", 1="Race B") or one-hot encoded manually.

 2. **State Variable:** The state variable can either be univariate or multivariate.
-Each component of the state vector must be numerical because CFRL involves taking means and standard deviations of the state variable.
+Each component of the state vector must be numerical because PyCFRL involves taking means and standard deviations of the state variable.

 3. **Action:** The action must be univariate.
 It should be either categorical or discrete numerical.